- About Us

 The Secretary of State has oversight over local option elections.
 For questions about specific election procedures, please contact the Secretary of State's Office, or visit the Secretary of State's website.

-For questions regarding TABC or the Alcoholic Beverage Code, please feel free to contact TABC Public Information Officer at (512) 206-3347 or at email@example.com.
+For questions regarding TABC or the Alcoholic Beverage Code, please feel free to contact the TABC Public Information Officer at (512) 206-3462 or at firstname.lastname@example.org.

 Sec.
 501.023(b) of the Texas Elections Code requires county clerks to notify the Commission and the Texas Secretary of State no later than the fifth day after a petition seeking a local option election has been issued.

 Notifications to TABC may be made by mail, telephone, or e-mail.
 When notifying the Commission, please include: